Gabby's World

 Gabby's World (formerly Ó and Eskimeaux) is the recording project of Gabrielle Smith, an American singer-songwriter and producer from Brooklyn.
 Smith began making and releasing experimental ambient music in 2007.
 Since then, the solo project has turned into a four-piece indie pop band made up of Bellows's Oliver Kalb, Told Slant’s Felix Walworth, Sharpless's Jack Greenleaf and Smith.
 Felix Walworth has since been replaced by Ian Cory of Lamniformes.

 Early life

 Gabrielle Smith grew up in New York City.
 Born in Corvallis, Oregon, Smith was adopted at a young age and to this day knows little about her family history except that her birth father is of Tlingit descent.
 Smith spent her youth singing in choir and playing violin, but did not start writing and performing her own songs until after dropping out of Bard High School Early College.
 Growing up in Manhattan, Smith also spent many of her late-teen years going to DIY shows in Brooklyn.
-Inspired to be a part of the DIY scene, Smith started writing songs under the moniker Eskimeaux, then later as Ó, and finally Gabby's World.
+Inspired to be a part of the DIY scene, Smith started writing songs under the moniker Eskimeaux, but in 2017 changed her band name to Ó following criticism from Inuk singer Tanya Tagaq before finally using Gabby's World.